awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 This association between a stream source and a Lambda function is called the event source mapping\.

-**Important**
-This event source mapping is relevant only in the AWS Lambda pull model, where AWS Lambda invokes the function\.
-For more information, see [AWS Lambda: How it Works](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html) in the *AWS Lambda Developer Guide*\.

 You provide mapping information \(for example, which stream to read from and which Lambda function to invoke\) in the request body\.

-Each event source, such as an Amazon Kinesis or a DynamoDB stream, can be associated with multiple AWS Lambda function\.
+Each event source, such as an Amazon Kinesis or a DynamoDB stream, can be associated with multiple AWS Lambda functions\.
 A given Lambda function can be associated with multiple AWS event sources\.

 If you are using versioning, you can specify a specific function version or an alias via the function name parameter\.
 For more information about versioning, see [AWS Lambda Function Versioning and Aliases](http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.